lab596/SonicLink/user_stories.md

 A user will attempt to upvote their own tag.
   - A message will be shown explaining that upvoting one's own tag is not allowed to keep rankings fair

+A user tries to visit another user's profile that has been deleted or suspended.
+  - A "User Not Found" message will be shown and make suggestions for other users to follow

+A user tries to access the leaderboard, but it fails to load due to server issues.
+  - A message will be shown stating: "Leaderboard is currently unavailable.
+Please try again later"